davecoll3/GotNoBeans/README.md

 * Favourites Page

-    * The favourites page allows the user to compile a selection of favoured items that are easily accessible for future refrence.
-A product name and price is displaed for each item alongside a minified product image.
+    * The favourites page allows the user to compile a selection of favoured items that are easily accessible for future reference.
+A product name and price is displayed for each item alongside a minified product image.
 The product name and image both link to the description page for that particular item should the user wish to see further details or purchase the item.
 A remove button is also displayed beside each item should the user wish to remove that item from their favourites.

         ![Favourites](/documentation/readme_images/favourites.png)